CDellanno25/a1-gettingstarted/README.md

 *Design Achievements*
 1. (10 points) Create a color palette using [color.adobe.com](https://color.adobe.com).
 Use all the colors in the palette in your webpage by implementing the appropriate CSS.
 Add a small screenshot of the color wheel for your color palette to your repo.
 2. (5 points) Use a font from [Google Fonts](https://fonts.google.com) in your website.

-**NOTE:** There are additional color pallette and font options listed on Canvas under Modules -> Resources -> Color Pallettes and Fonts.
-You are welcome to use one of those instead.
-If you know of and would like to use any other resources that are not included, feel free to contact the instructor.

 Sample Readme (delete the above when you're ready to submit, and modify the text below with your links and descriptions)
 ---